Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Finally, there’s the practicality factor.
 While most pavé settings are reasonably durable, it’s quite possible for one or several diamonds to pop out from the setting if the ring brushes up against a hard surface or is dropped.

-With a channel setting, all of the small diamonds are securely held within the channel, providing an extra level of protection that’s ideal if your fiancé-to-be works in an environment in which her ring could easily brush against another surface, or if she simply has an active lifestyle.
+With a channel set ring style, all of the small diamonds are securely held within the channel, providing an extra level of protection that’s ideal if your fiancé-to-be works in an environment in which her ring could easily brush against another surface, or if she simply has an active lifestyle.

 This difference in design also means that a channel set ring is less likely to snag on sleeves and other clothing.